dgraph-io/dgraph/wiki/content/graphql/queries/cascade.md

 This can be useful in cases where some filter was applied and some nodes might not have all the listed fields.

-For example, the query below would only return the authors which have both reputation and posts and where posts have text.
+For example, the query below only return the authors which have both reputation and posts, where posts have text.
 Note that `@cascade` trickles down so it would automatically be applied at the `posts` level as well if it's applied at the `queryAuthor` level.